 Drummer with pianist Winifred Atwell in the 1950s.
 I interviewed him because of some research I was doing on the Trinidadian honky-tonk hit parade pianist Atwell, who had 16 hit singles in the 1950s, and was the first black number one artist in the British charts.
-My key question, for Bailey as for the research (book chapter forthcoming in a collection on Black British Jazz), was concerned with why Atwell is still excluded from jazz histories.
+My key question, for Bailey as for the research, was concerned with why Atwell is still excluded from jazz histories.
+I have addressed this question in a 2014 chapter on Atwell in Jason Toynbee et al eds.
+Black British Jazz.

 Bailey was born in Swindon in 1934.
 Now lives in California.
 In Australia in the early 1960s he was a member of the Australian Jazz Quartet.
 Became an American citizen in 1970.
 Playing, recording and touring nationally and internationally with Atwell in the early 1950s was a major early break in his music career.
 As he said to me more than once, ‘I wouldn’t be where I am if hadn’t been for Winnie’.